sid22/retwitter/README.md

 ## Tests

-I have used primarily python's unittest module and Django's Test Client to test the handler funtions and endpoints respectively.
+I have used primarily python's unittest module and Django's Test Client to test the handler functions and endpoints respectively.

 The coverage reports for the same have also been generated and are present in the /docs folder in the main repo.